-We have evaluated the materiality of the key ESG issues arising from our business and have prioritized the issues that the management of the Group ("the Management") believed are most important to our business and stakeholders in this Report.
-This Report sets out the Group's overall sustainability approaches and policies through four different areas, including environmental protection, our people, operating practices, and community involvement.
+We have evaluated the materiality of the key ESG issues arising from our business and have prioritized the issues that the Management believed are most important to our business and stakeholders in this Report.
+This Report sets out the Group's overall sustainability approaches and policies through four different areas, namely, environmental protection, our people, operating practices, and community involvement.

 The Report contains forward-looking statements that are based on certain assumptions and expectations at the time of its publication, which we have deemed to be reliable after careful consideration.
 These statements involve known and unknown risks and uncertainties, which means that actual results may differ from the expectations, forecasts and/or conclusions made herein.
-No guarantee is expressed or implied as to the accuracy of these forward-looking statements and the Company expressly disclaim any liability for and assume no responsibility to correct or update these forward-looking statements in the event that any of these statements does not materialize or turns out to be incorrect.
+No guarantee is expressed or implied as to the accuracy of these forward-looking statements and the Company expressly disclaim any liability for and assume no responsibility for correcting or updating these forward-looking statements in the event that any of these statements does not materialize or turns out to be incorrect.